FurkiKARA/CENG543_Furkan_KARA/README.md

 Here is the order of the files.

 **1. Data Preparation** <br>
-Converts raw data into the standard corpus, queries, and qrels (TREC format). <br>
+Converts raw data (sourced from Batuhan Kalem's Turkish Law Dataset) into the standard corpus, queries, and qrels (TREC format). <br>
 `python prepare_data.py` <br>

 **2. Run Baselines** <br>